SeptdirWorkshop/jYProExtra/README.md

 This function allows you to display YOOtheme pagination in all components.

 ### Toolbar
-This function allows you to display on the frontend YOOtheme Pro Builder and Customizer buttons for administrators.
+This function allows you to display on the frontend Edit and Settings buttons for administrators.

 ### Library
 This function allows you to import and export saved YOOtheme Pro layouts.